HRen369/simple-projects/python/password-manager/README.md

 - `MASTER_FILE_NAME`: The name of your encrypted master file.

 If you want to get started immediately, you can use `python generateDotEnv.py` to create a default `.env` file.
-NOTE: DO NOT call the file twice when you have a encryptedMasterFile in your folder.
-This will override your encryptedMasterFile.
-There are currently no safeggaurds against this.
+NOTE: There's a basic failsafe that checks if a `.env` file exisits.
+DO NOT rely on it to work the entire time.
+Backup your encrypted file before testing it.

 ## Steps(for Windows 10)
 1. Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser